Are you a school or early years educator in Stonnington?

 Connect with local flora and fauna

 Celebrate National Tree Day by joining one of our annual school planting events in term 3 at a local reserve or park.
-Sign up to our Sustainable Schools Update for 2022 event dates.
+Sign up to our Sustainable Schools and ELC's Update for 2023 event dates.

 Support important biodiversity research while helping your students observe and understand local plants and wildlife in our city using the iNaturalist app.
 Use this app to get your school involved in the annual City Nature Challenge (April to May), an exciting global biodiversity blitz.